Axelionheart/CPP_RoutePlanning_Project/README.md

 # Route Planning Project

-This repo contains the code for the Route Planning project.
+This repo contains the code for the Route Planning project.A c++ project that uses an A* algorithm to find the shortest distance between two points in a map.

 <img src="map.png" width="600" height="450" />